Flashback/Komorebi no Uta

 "Flashback/Komorebi no Uta" (フラッシュバック／木漏レビノ歌, Furasshubakku/Komorebi no Uta) is the 12th single from the Japanese band High and Mighty Color.
 It is the band's second double-a side single.

 Information

-The 12th single from the Japanese band, High and Mighty Color.
+This is the 12th single from the Japanese band, High and Mighty Color.
 Flashback was used as the second opening theme to TV Tokyo anime Hero Tales while Komorebi no Uta was used as the ending theme to the same anime.
 Komorebi no Uta began airing on January 6, 2008, while Flashback was used as the second opening theme to the anime later that month.
 The songs are described on the site as containing both a rock edge and a ballad sound.
-The single is the lowest selling from the band.
+However, the single is recorded to gain the lowest selling from the band.